Managing Copy Requests

 Stage 2 - Process

-In the Process stage, MineOS aggregates user data by pulling automatically from integrated sources and allowing manual file uploads for non-integrated systems to generate a single, secure access report.
+In the Process stage, MineOS aggregates user data by pulling automatically from integrated sources and allowing manual file uploads for manually-integrated systems to generate a single, secure access report.

 In order to collect data, there are two options: